awsdocs/amazon-s3-userguide/doc_source/object-ownership-new-bucket.md

 Object Ownership has three settings that you can use to control ownership of objects uploaded to your bucket and to disable or enable ACLs:

 **ACLs disabled**
-+ **Bucket owner enforced \(recommended\)** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
++ **Bucket owner enforced \(default, recommended\)** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
 ACLs no longer affect permissions to data in the S3 bucket\.
 The bucket uses policies to define access control\.

 **ACLs enabled**
 + **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.
-+ **Object writer \(default\)** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.
++ **Object writer** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.

 **Permissions**: To apply the **Bucket owner enforced** setting or the **Bucket owner preferred** setting, you must have the following permissions: `s3:CreateBucket` and `s3:PutBucketOwnershipControls`\.
 No additional permissions are needed when creating a bucket with the **Object writer** setting applied\.
 For more information about Amazon S3 permissions, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.